Treatments for fibromyalgia don't always work the same for every person, and chiropractic care is no different.

 I believe, like any other therapy, it depends greatly on the practitioner.

-I have had some good DC's over the last 30 plus years I've been getting chiropractic care, but I have also had some that were not good for me, and even hurt me.
+I have had some good DC's over the last few decades I've been getting chiropractic care, but I have also had some that were not good for me, and even caused injury.

 Finding good chiropractic care might be daunting if you have had negative experiences, but it does bear some persistence.